gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 uses the ``"r"`` (register) constraint, telling the compiler to store the variable in a register.

-If the constraint is preceded by the equal character '=', it tells the compiler that the variable will be used to store data into it.
+If you precede the constraint with the equal character ('='), it tells the compiler that the variable will have data stored into it.

-In the ``Get_Flags`` example, we used the ``"g"`` (global) constraint, allowing the optimizer to choose whatever it deems best.
+In the ``Get_Flags`` example, we used the ``"g"`` (global) constraint, allowing the optimizer to choose whatever operand it deems best.

-There are a fairly large number of constraints, but the ones that are most useful (for the Intel x86 processor) are the following:
+There are a fairly large number of constraints, but the ones that are most useful for the Intel x86 processor are the following:

  ====== ==========================================
  *=*    output constraint